itsergiu/AI-for-script-generating-in-Romanian-based-on-novel-of-Ion-Creanga/README.md

 https://www.youtube.com/watch?v=FYMjXD3G__Y
 https://github.com/llSourcell/AI_In_Marketing

-The generated text is not coherent.
+The generated script(novel) in Romanian is not coherent.
 Question: What is necessary to make the code work for Romanian language or other latin language?